0

 (Source: our agarwood hunters)

-Cutting log into square beads size before filing rounding and polishing
+From these logs, we cut and divide the log into smaller square beads size before filing rounding and polishing

-The most resinous part was taken out to make beads leaving the "frame" who has lesser value as below.
+The most resinous part was taken out to make beads, leaving the "frame" that has lesser value as below.

 (Source: from our agarwood hunter, Borneo agarwood)